“Shalom Again” Friendly Phone Calls provide lonely seniors a connection to the community at large.

 JSA provides seniors with specially trained volunteers who will contact them on a regular/weekly basis and listen to what they have to say.
 A volunteer caller receives 15 hours of training.
 The client may receive this service for an indefinite period.
 Shalom Again volunteers are able to provide seniors with community resources and social supports.

-For some various social services may be appropriate; Peer Counselling and Friendly Visitor services may be suitable.
+For some various social services may be appropriate; Peer Support and Friendly Visitor services may be suitable.